TRaSH-Guides/Guides/docs/index.md

 ### What We Cover

-TRaSH-Guides provides extensive documentation that addresses frequently asked questions and offers optimal configurations across the entire media server stack, including:
+TRaSH-Guides offers detailed documentation that answers common questions and provides the best settings for your entire media server setup, including:

-**Core Applications:**
+**Main Applications:**

 - Radarr & Sonarr
 - Prowlarr
 - Download clients (qBittorrent, NZBGet, SABnzbd, Deluge)
 - Media servers

-**Media Server Architecture:**
+**Media Server Setup:**

-- How to establish a proper and optimal share and folder structure that supports hardlinks and atomic moves
+- How to create a proper and optimal share and folder structure that supports hardlinks and atomic moves

 **Key Features:**

-- Guides approved by original developers or created with their direct input
+- Guides approved by the original developers or created with their direct help
-- Production-tested configurations used by thousands of users
+- Settings tested in real-world use by thousands of users
-- Regular updates to stay current with application changes
+- Regular updates to keep up with application changes

 ---